Mittelstand · Werkzeugbau

 1. Program seat.
 US OEM Tier-1 tool programs are now opening to Mexico tool shops and Midwest tool rooms.
 Lost bids today set the supplier panel for the next vehicle cycle.

 2. Tool-shop capacity.
 German Werkzeugbau capacity built for EU OEM cycles is underutilised when the US bids do not land.
-Margin per tool-room hour drops without a US program slate.
+Margin per tool-meeting hour drops without a US program slate.

 4. Time.
-Two US bid cycles of 12 to 18 months each is common before the procurement gap is diagnosed.
-The firm runs at EU register through a full US vehicle cycle.
+Two US bid cycles of 12 to 18 months each is common before the procurement gap is reviewd.
+GMA runs at EU register through a full US vehicle cycle.

 5. Diligence.
-Tool firms without a US try-out partner price below productised peers per IMAP and White & Case 2026 reads.
+Tool firms without a US try-out partner price below productised peers per IMAP and White & Case 2026 judges.
 The engineering value is undervalued in a sale.

 What actually works.
 Stage the procurement layer on page one.
 Precision sits below.

 Stage three: brief the US OEM tool-program seat.
 Replace the deck, RFQ response template, and the US OEM program-engineer conversation.
-The seat now has a bid built for US procurement reading order, not a translated German precision pitch.
-Pricing posture moves from EUR Stundensatz framing to USD landed-cost with USMCA position and named tariff line.
+The seat now has a bid built for US procurement evaluation order, not a translated German precision pitch.
+How the price is presented moves from EUR Stundensatz framing to USD landed-cost with USMCA position and named tariff line.
 See case studies and cultural translation gap.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US OEM corridor and one tool family), a Cross-Border Build (three to six months, multi-program US OEM rebuild and run including the Mexico-corridor read), or a Group Partnership (monthly retainer, twelve-month minimum, for Werkzeugbau groups with multiple US-facing tool families).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US OEM corridor and one tool family), a Cross-Border Marketing Build (three to six months, multi-program US OEM rebuild and run including the Mexico-corridor evaluate), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Werkzeugbau groups with multiple US-facing tool families).
+Pricing is discussed after GMA sees the company, market, and work needed.

 Before rebuild (precision-led bid)After rebuild (procurement-led bid)